twig-energy/stronk/README.md

 ```

 # Using Stronk in Your Project
-The project is CMake FetchContent ready and we are working on exposing it on vcpkg.
+The project is CMake FetchContent ready and is available on [vcpkg](https://github.com/microsoft/vcpkg/tree/master/ports/stronk).
 After retrieving stronk, add the following to your CMakeLists.txt

 ```cmake